Manerger/STUard/README.md

 ## 🛡️ Your privacy

 - 🔑 **Your password never reaches the bot.** You type it only on STU's own sign-in page.
-- 🧮 **No name, email or AIS ID is stored.** The bot keeps a scrambled one-way fingerprint, only so that one school account can't verify two Discord accounts.
+- 🧮 **No name, email or UIS ID is stored.** The bot keeps a scrambled one-way fingerprint, only so that one school account can't verify two Discord accounts.
 - 🖼️ **Screenshots are deleted** as soon as a moderator decides.
 - 📦 **You're in control.** `/privacy` shows everything the bot keeps about you, and `/forget-me` deletes it.